 There may be time periods and in some cases entire data tables that do not display any hospital data.
 The Centers for Medicare & Medicaid Services (CMS) data restrictions prevent the display of numerators and denominators with values that are less than 11.
 Our understanding of the CMS restriction is that it is related to privacy concerns, to prevent the implicit identification of Medicare beneficiary hospital stays.

-- Why is there no or very little DRG data showing on our Hospital Top Medical DRGs for One-Day Stay Discharges, Hospital Top Surgical DRGs for One-Day Stay Discharges, Jurisdiction Top 20 Medical DRGs for One-Day Stay Discharges and/or Jurisdiction Top 20 Surgical DRGs for One-Day Stay Discharges reports?
+- Why is there no or very little DRG data showing on our Hospital Top Medical DRGs for Same- and One-Day Stay Discharges, Hospital Top Surgical DRGs for Same- and One-Day Stay Discharges reports?

-No or very little DRG data on the Hospital Top Medical DRGs for One-Day Stay Discharges, Hospital Top Surgical DRGs for One-Day Stay Discharges, Jurisdiction Top 20 Medical DRGs for One-Day Stay Discharges, and/or Jurisdiction Top 20 Surgical DRGs for One-Day Stay Discharges report for a short-term acute care hospital PEPPER (and similar Top DRG reports for LTCH, CAH and IPF PEPPERs) would indicate that there were fewer than 11 one-day stay discharges for any one DRG for the time period of the report.
-New CMS data restrictions prevent the display of DRG discharge counts that are less than 11.
+No or very little DRG data on the Hospital Top Medical DRGs for Same- and One-Day Stay Discharges, Hospital Top Surgical DRGs for Same- and One-Day Stay Discharges reports for a short-term acute care hospital PEPPER (and similar "Top" reports for LTCH, CAH, IPF, IRF, Hospice, PHP and SNF PEPPERs) would indicate that there were fewer than 11 discharges (or episodes) for any one DRG (or the applicable category for other types of PEPPERs) for the time period of the report.
+New CMS data restrictions prevent the display of discharge/episode counts that are less than 11.
 Our understanding of the CMS restriction is that it is related to privacy concerns, to prevent the implicit identification of Medicare beneficiary hospital stays.

-- Are MACs, FIs or RACs given access to individual hospital PEPPERs?
+- Are MACs or RACs given access to individual hospital PEPPERs?

-MACs, FIs and RACs are not provided with PEPPERs; however, they are able to generate PEPPERs for hospitals in their jurisdiction using the First-look Analysis Tool for Hospital Outlier Monitoring (FATHOM).
+MACs and RACs are not provided with PEPPERs; however, they are able to generate PEPPERs for hospitals in their jurisdiction/region using the First-look Analysis Tool for Hospital Outlier Monitoring (FATHOM).

 - It would be helpful to have complete data files for the MAC jurisdiction and state to allow our hospital to run its own data comparisons.
 Can this be done?

 PEPPER includes the 80th percentile outlier boundaries and 20th percentile outlier boundaries (coding-focused target areas only) for all time periods for all three comparison groups so hospitals can compare their target area percents with all three comparison groups.
-Currently national-level data and state-level data for critical access hospitals are available on our Data page.
+Currently national-level data for all provider types and state-level data for critical access hospitals and skilled nursing facilities are available on our Data page.
 Jurisdiction-level data are not available.
 PEPPER statistics are considered sensitive information; therefore, hospital data cannot be shared with other hospitals.

 - Where can I find PEPPERs, and are they free?

-- The PEPPER file name displays as “Q2FY11,” and the most recent time period in the report is noted as Q2 FY 2011.
-What does the reference to Q2 FY 2011 mean?
+- The PEPPER file name displays as “Q4FY13,” and the most recent time period in the report is noted as Q4 FY 2013.
+What does the reference to Q4 FY 2013 mean?

 As an example, the short-term acute care hospital PEPPER distributed in August, 2011 includes reportable data from Q3 FY 2008 (third quarter of the federal fiscal year 2008) through Q2 FY 2011 (second quarter of the federal fiscal year 2011).
 The federal fiscal year begins October 1 and ends September 30.
 The PEPPER version Q2 FY 2011(named based upon the most recent time period in the report) contains data for hospital discharge dates (paid, inpatient claims) from April 1, 2008 (Q3 FY 2008) through March 31, 2011 (Q2 FY 2011).
 For subsequent releases of ST PEPPER, the oldest quarter from the previous release will roll off as the most recent quarter is added.